Interpolation of turbulent magnetic fields and its consequences on diffusive cosmic ray propagation: Results

-Secondly, we would like to obtain a measure of the B-field divergence in each method.
-Straight-forward differentiation, however, is not possible: TL is not differentiable, and NN is not even continuous.
-For this reason, we instead use the Gauss Theorem and compute the net flux through small regions of space, defined by the grid cells.
-The expected net flux through any region of space is always zero ($\mathrm{div} B = 0$), so that any additional or missing flux represents a flux defect.
-Since each interpolation method actually defines a representable function (dependent on the grid values, of course, but still a function), the surface flux integration can be done analytically.
-And since the method is analytical, TD13 is guaranteed to have no divergence (by construction), so it was not evaluated.

-Since the actual net flux through each grid cell depends on the size of that cell's surface (which can be varied at will), it does not represent a good measure for interpolation performance.
-Hence, we divide out the surface area to obtain the density of the flux defect.
-Hence, this measure becomes independent of the grid size and only depends on intrinsic properties of the underlying system.
-As the distributions are all centered around zero (see Fig.\ \ref{fig:fluxdist-6}), using the standard deviation $\sigma_B$ of the flux distribution seems like the most sensible single-parameter measure of this quantities.

-As shown in Fig.\ \ref{fig:fluxdist-staircase} all methods perform worse on more coarse-grained grids (small $l_{\rm min}/d$) and for a small wavemode range.
+Secondly, the standard deviation $\sigma_B$ of the flux distribution as a measure of $\text{div}(B)$ is shown in Fig.\ \ref{fig:fluxdist-staircase}.
+All methods perform worse on more coarse-grained grids (small $l_{\rm min}/d$) and for a small wave-mode range.
 In all cases, TC incurs a lower flux defect than both NN and TL, while NN outperforms TL without exception.
 Naturally, the gap between the methods shrinks as the flux defects get smaller; for changes in $l_{\rm min}/l_{\rm max}$, the relative difference remains constant.